 - 3 cups chicken broth low sodium if available

 - 3/4 cup low-fat milk

 - 3/4 cup sharp cheddar cheese freshly grated

 - salt and pepper to taste

-Pour squash and onions from sauté pan into a large bowl and blend together with milk, the rest of the chicken broth, dry mustard, a pinch of nutmeg, and salt and pepper to taste.
+- Pour squash and onions from sauté pan into a large bowl and blend together with milk, the rest of the chicken broth, dry mustard, and salt and pepper to taste.
 Now use an Immersion blender to puree until it's completely smooth and creamy. (*If you don't have an Immersion blender a standard blender will work fine)